Pacific spiny lumpsucker: Climate change

-While the Pacific spiny lumpsucker has not yet been evaluated by the IUCN Red List, climate change may pose a threat to the species.
+While the Pacific spiny lumpsucker has been evaluated by the IUCN Red List as "Least Concern", climate change may pose a threat to the species.
 The fish relies on shallow waters for breeding and eelgrass for habitat.
 Rising sea levels and warmer water temperatures threaten these habitats, and the species' survival.

+Conservation

+In the North Atlantic Ocean in areas such as Iceland and Norway, commercial lumpsucker fisheries raise and catch Cyclopterus lumpfish and their eggs for consumption.
+In northern Europe, both smoked lumpfish and lumpfish eggs, which can make for an inexpensive form of caviar, are sought after.
+For that reason, they are targeted during their spawning seasons from July to October to collect the roe from the female lumpsuckers.
+Though the Pacific spiny lumpsucker is not targeted, harmful fishing tactics in their habitats like trawling have caused their populations to decrease.